What does the Bible say about divorce? Is it a sin for Christians to get divorced?

 It was never God’s intention for marriages to be broken.
 But sin has destroyed many marriages.
 But it doesn’t end there.
 The message of the Gospel is one of hope, of reconciliation, and God’s not going to leave us in our brokenness.
 Whether you’ve been divorced or are in a struggling marriage, God’s desire for you is not for you to stay broken, but be restored.

 What are your thoughts?
-How have you understood the Bible’s teaching on divorce?
+How would you answer the question, What does the Bible say about divorce?

 Get Access To 3 Exclusive Articles (for FREE)